Technowise/unscramble/README.md

 # Unscramble Game Overview
 This is a game of unscrambling words.
-The app take two random words, and presents the user with jumbled letters.
-Users can tap/click on each of the letters to select, and click on submit after the word is completed.
+The app shows letters of two words jumbled together.
+Users can tap/click on each of the letters to select, and click on submit after each word is completed.
 New set of scrambled letters are presented after both the words are solved, or after the timeout.
 Users can unselect the letter by clicking on the letters in Selected Letters section.
-All community members are presented with the same set of letters, and anybody in the subreddit can solve the words.
+All community members are presented with the same set of letters in real-time, and anybody in the subreddit can solve the words.
+The words are of certain category (for example: Character names of a TV show, Keywords of a programming language etc.)

 ### How to install and use the app: